abmoh95/Manchester_United_Twitter-Bot/README.md

 Since the API allows 100 requests for its free tier program, a slight delay (max 2 min) has been included into the script to allow the requests to span throughout the whole game.

-If the desired outcome is more frequent requests, a web scraping solution, Sofascore, might be a better option unless the preferance is buying the API providers extension package.
+If the desired outcome is more frequent requests, a web scraping solution such as Sofascore might be a better option unless the preferance is buying the API providers extension package.

 ## Technologies
 Project is created with: